-As already discussed above and in section 2.18, because of the problems of the limiting extreme value distributions, it is preferable to focus the studies of extremes on the parent distributions and primarily their upper tails.
-From the above theoretical discussion, we have reasons to expect a parent distribution upper tail of Pareto type, or at least exponential, but this should be verified each time based on observations.
-Nowadays there is abundance of hydrometeorological data on daily and subdaily scales and there is no need to extract annual or seasonal maxima.
+As already discussed above and in section 2.18, due to the problems of the limiting extreme value distributions, it is preferable to focus the studies of extremes on the parent distributions and primarily their upper tails.
+From the above theoretical discussion, we have reasons to expect a parent distribution upper tail of Pareto type, or at least exponential, but each time this should be verified by observations.
+Nowadays, there is an abundance of hydrometeorological data on daily and subdaily scales and there is no need to extract annual or seasonal maxima.
 Instead, we should use the entire observational record or at least the values over some threshold.
-If the available observations are originally given in terms of time-block (e.g., annual) maxima, it may look pertinent to refer to extreme value distribution.
-However, again it is possible to use model the parent process, estimating its parameter from time-block maxima.
+If the available observations are originally given in terms of time-block (e.g., annual) maxima, it may seem pertinent to refer to extreme value distribution.
+However, again it is possible to model the parent process, estimating its parameter from time-block maxima.
 The method of doing this, which is based on the concept of knowable moment to be introduced in Chapter 6, will be studied in section 6.21.
 Advantages of studying the distribution of the parent variable rather than the distribution of maxima are discussed in Digression 2.M